You are given a 0-indexed array of positive integers nums

 return count

-The most straightforward solution is to iterate through all possible subarrays, remove each subarray from the original array, and then check if the remaining array is strictly increasing.
-If it is, increment the count.
+The naive solution involves iterating through all possible subarrays, removing each subarray from the original array, and then checking if the remaining array is strictly increasing.
+If it is, we increment a counter.
+The time complexity of this approach is relatively high because, for each subarray, we need to check if the remaining array is strictly increasing.